navkar/Predictions/README.md

 ### Answer the following questions for yourself ###

-* Are you doing things you shouldn’t be?
+* Are you doing things you shouldn`t be?
 * Are you taking advantage of the dispossessed in some way?
 * How can you bring more justice to your activities?
-* How can you help not only yourself but people who have a right to feel that they’ve been wronged?
+* How can you help not only yourself, but people who have a right to feel that they`ve been wronged?
-* Can you help them find out that life offers them more opportunity and support than they expected?
+* Can you help them find out, that life offers them, more opportunity and support than they expected?
 * Can you give without expecting in return?
 * Can you discriminate in the use of your resources in ways that serve the greater good?